-The single-radio multi-channel MAC protocols which suited to WBAN are insufficient.
+The single-radio multi-channel MAC protocols which can implemented on off-the-shelf sensor module are insufficient.
 Almost of these have unrealistic assumption about sink node or verify the performance using simulation result.
 Therefore, in this paper, we aim to propose a feasible single-radio multi-channel MAC protocols for WBAN to improve both the energy efficiency and the communication performance.